jordanorelli/moon/README.md

   These are some objects:

 ```
+# key-value pairs are delimited by spaces; no commas are required
 {name: "jordan" age: 28}

 {
     one: 1
     two: two is also a number
     pi: 3.14
 }

+# you may use a bare string as a value, but a semicolon is required to
+# terminate the bare string
+{name: jordan; age: 28}
 ```

 - lists: they're `[]interface{}` values.
 They're not typed, and they can be